Wondering how to add a little structure to your days? Try creating a daily routine!

 Doing the worst first

-I’ve adopted the attitude that I need to plan for the one thing I don’t want to do in my day – and in my home, I do it before my children wake up.
+As I’ve created my daily routines, I’ve adopted the attitude that I need to plan for the one thing I don’t want to do in my day – and in my home, I try to do it before my children wake up.

 My ideal morning routine begins with getting out of bed, going to the bathroom, drinking a glass of water, and then spending time in God’s Word.
 Once I’ve done that, I’m a little more awake and ready to tackle what I don’t want to do: exercise.
 Once my exercise is over, then I take a shower and make breakfast.